danclarksn/K18-LAB0296-SEC-your-compliance-journey/guidebook.md

 2. Log on with the provided credentials.

 3. See your homepage.
-You can change your Homepage to System Administration by selecting it from the Homepage dropdown list. \
+You can change your homepage to system dministration by selecting it from the homepage dropdown list. \
     \
     ![Homepage](./media/image2.png)